 3. Write the XML schema DOM tree to an output stream with the XMLDocument.print() method.
 This code fragment from DTD2Schema.java shows this technique:

 '''

-FileOutputStream fos = new FileOutputStream("dtd2schema.xsd.out");
+FileOutputStream("dtd2schema.xsd.out");

 dtddoc.print(fos);

 '''

 4. Create an XML schema object from the schema DOM tree with the XSDBuilder.build() method.
 This code fragment from DTD2Schema.java shows this technique: